Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 If your prescription has expired, schedule an updated contact lens exam before reordering.
 Your eye care professional can check your vision, evaluate how the lenses fit, look at your eye health, and confirm whether your current lens type and wearing schedule still work for you.
 This matters because your eyes, comfort, tear film, and prescription needs can change over time.
 Ordering with an updated prescription helps reduce the chance of wearing lenses that no longer fit well, feel comfortable, or support safe daily wear.

-How Do You Know If A Contact Lens Deal Is Actually Worth It?
+How Do You Know If a Contact Lens Deal Is Actually Worth It?

 You can tell a contact lens deal is worth it by comparing the final cost, not just the first price you see.
 Look at the price per box, how many lenses are included, whether your right and left eyes need different prescriptions, shipping fees, taxes, processing fees, rebate terms, and any minimum purchase requirements.
 A lower listed price may not be the lowest total once checkout costs are added, while a higher box price may become more reasonable if it includes more lenses or qualifies for a legitimate rebate.
 For daily lenses, it can also help to compare the cost per day of wear instead of only comparing box prices.